Acoustic guitars, a little slide, singing, breathing room. [more inside]

 Another quick 'jazz' tune recorded during the week.

-, from a show we did just the other night here in Tokyo.
+This is S&H, from a show we did just the other night here in Tokyo.
 I'm so digging working with percussionist Habu Hiroshi, he's really bringing the groove.
-Video here
+Video here.

 Parental Guidance: Adult Themes, Adult Language, Dobro [more inside]